aichung/cnichallenge_stub/README.rst

 Classification Model Output Format
 -------------------------------------
-The results from your model should be output into a text file in the following format:
+The results from your model should be output into a text file in a specific format for it to be automatically evaluated on the test data:

 - Classification labels should be 0 = Controls, 1 = Patient;
 - Prediction probability or score for each subject is required;